No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Introduction

 \paragraph*{\textbf{Notation and conventions.}}

-In this article, we use the signature $(-,+,+,+)$ for the spacetime metric and we work in geometrized units in which $c=G_N=1$.
+We use the signature $(-,+,+,+)$ for the spacetime metric and we work in geometrized units in which $c=G_N=1$.
 For the curvature tensors we use the conventions in the book of~\cite{Wald1984} {\it i.e.}, $[\nabla_A, \nabla_B] V^C =: - R_{ABD}{}^C V^D$, $R_{AB}:=R_{A C B}{}^C$.
 We use capital latin indices from the beginning of the alphabet as indices in the 4-dimensional manifold $(A, B...)$, lower case indices from the middle of the alphabet $(i,j...)$ for indices within the 3-dimensional submanifolds defined by constant time slices, and lower case indices from the beginning of the alphabet $(a,b...)$ for indices in 2-dimensional surfaces within these 3-dimensional submanifolds.
+The symbol $\Delta$ used at several places in the draft denotes a difference and not the Laplacian, which is always denoted by $\nabla^2$.